Sadistik: Career

-Style
+On April 1, 2022, he released his sixth LP, Bring Me Back When The World Is Cured, with Kno of CunninLynguists.

+Sadistik's single "The Moon Smiled Back at Me" was featured in the 2023 A24 film Talk To Me, directed by Danny and Michael Philippou (also known as RackaRacka).

+In 2024, he released his seventh and eighth LP: Oblivion Theater on February 23 and At Night the Silence Eats Me on October 25.

+Musical style

 Sadistik has been described as "showing his scars with each song he writes" and "the cigarette burn rap king".
 Sadistik has been closely associated with the late hip hop artist Eyedea and has been known for "a unique style of hip hop, one that features dark imagery, dense wordplay, and nontraditional production styles."